gmvoit/just-the-docs/descriptions/Essentials.md

 ## A Simple Example <a name="ASimpleExample"></a>

-To illustrate how solutions for steady-state atmospheric structure emerge from the **ExpCGM** framework, we will simplify some things.
+To illustrate how solutions for steady-state atmospheric structure emerge from the **ExpCGM** framework, the following example simplifies some things.

 ### Power-Law Pressure Profile

 First, assume that the atmosphere has a power-law pressure profile (constant $\alpha$), that the atmosphere's support energy is purely thermal ($f_{\rm th} =1$), and that there are no radial forces other than gravity ($f_\varphi =1$).
-In that case, the pressure, temperature, and density profiles become
+In that case, its equilibrium pressure, temperature, and density profiles become
 $$P(r) = P_0 \left( \frac {r} {r_0} \right)^{-\alpha}~~~~,~~~~T(r) = \frac {2 T_\varphi (r)} {\alpha} ~~~~,~~~~\rho (r) = \frac {\alpha P_0} {v_{\rm c}^2(r)} \left( \frac {r} {r_0} \right)^{-\alpha}$$

 ### NFW Potential Well